-The East Asia Visual Cultures series, funded by EASC’s Department of Education Title VI grant, sponsors lectures, workshops, and conferences related to East Asian film, media, and popular culture.
-The series aims to bring together media industry experts, filmmakers, scholars, and the wider community.
-In years past, EASC has invited renowned film directors such as Li Yang (China), Feng Xiao Gang (China), Kang Je Gyu (Korea), and many others.
+The East Asia Visual Cultures series, funded by EASC’s Department of Education Title VI grant, sponsors events related to East Asian arts, film, media, and popular culture.
+The series aims to bring together art and media industry experts, filmmakers, scholars, and the wider community.
+In years past, EASC has invited renowned film directors such as Li Yang (China), Feng Xiao Gang (China), Im Kwon-Taek (Korea), Iwai Shunji (Japan), and many others.

 2013 Korean Film Festival

 March 1-2, 2013

 Two-day film festival celebrating South Korean director, Choi Dong-hoon, including film screenings and a panel discussion with the director, scholars and members of the film industry.

 Visions and Voices: Nikkatsu at 100